DThumma/Thumma_CSCI2270_FinalProject/README.md

     previous option.
 However, if we check and reset the filtering, it keeps resetting and even though they are still in the sub-menu, it lets them filter when it shouldn't.

 5.)
+After sorting it alphabetically by name, the other aspects of the item (type, style, and color) don't get sorted with the name, since they are not connected.
+Need to find a way to connect everything together.

+6.)
+If a user doesn't select a number from the menu before typing in an aspect for the item, the menu loops infinitely until you force it to quit.

+7.)
 Enhancement: How to return items that are similar to the one the user was looking for, if an item cannot be found in the inventory.